+Japan is the place to study Shinto.
 Mythology and manga, animism and anime.
 Shinto, the ancient religion of Japan, is still today a palpable influence on the Japanese cultural imagination.
 Shinto is visible everywhere, and there are few Japanese people who do not have some contact with Shinto during their lives, many of them on a regular basis.
-We will look at Shinto from as many perspectives as possible: religious, philosophical, anthropological, artistic, and political.
-Japan is the place to study Shinto.
+We will look at Shinto from as many perspectives as possible: religious, philosophical, anthropological, and political.

-Some of the topics include:

-Shinto gods: foxes Shinto mythology
+Shinto gods: foxes and other creatures

+Shinto mythology

 Shamanism

 Monsters and the imagination

 What does Shinto say about the afterlife?

 Happy gods with a dark side: Ebisu and Daikoku-ten

 Shrines and everyday life

-Not everyday life: festivals and rituals

-Shinto in popular culture: anime, manga, video games The Emperor: priest, god, rice deity, silkworm god
+Shinto in popular culture: anime, manga, video games

+The Emperor: priest, god, rice deity, silkworm god

 Yasukuni Shrine: politics and soldier spirits

 Shinto priests: who are they and what do they do?

-Tokugawa Shinto philosophy Insects that might not be bugs
+Tokugawa Shinto philosophy

+Insects that might not be bugs

+Creative Shinto